We must embrace everyone who is willing to vote blue in 2022 or we won’t have any independence to celebrate next year

 “America First” is a race to the bottom.

-And there’s another corollary to this that applies to a troubling policy that many conservatives are embracing: (White) Nationalism.
+And there’s another corollary to this that applies to a troubling policy that many conservative Christians are embracing: (White) Nationalism.
 Jesus made it very clear that salvation was for all nations, not a select few.
 The USA isn’t “special” in terms of being God’s favorite—as much as it may pain some Evangelicals to hear that.
 Moreover, this line of thinking is short-sighted and stupid.
 The pandemic has shown us that no country can afford to stand alone during a time of crisis.
 It took researchers sharing information globally to identify the virus and how it spreads.
 Likewise, multiple vaccines could not have been developed in record time without international collaboration.
-Climate change is another example: If climate change progresses beyond a certain point, we ALL will suffer—no matter how many walls we build or security checkpoints we put in place to secure our borders.
+Climate change is another example: We ALL will suffer its effects—no matter how many walls we build or security checkpoints we put in place in an attempt to secure our borders.
 Our economic stability is also dependent on global cooperation.
 In short, we need to be a nation focused on “win-win,” not “win-lose.”

 “America First” is not only a misguided and dangerous philosophy, it’s also unnecessary.
 For those who insist it is needed to spread democracy throughout the world, I would respond that our Constitution is a beautiful, sexy thing… the envy of many.
 And the promise of what our democracy could be (but admittedly has not yet achieved) is nearly as irresistible—in terms of government—as Jesus is to religion.
 Therefore, if we can just model a democracy where all men and women are truly created equal, with equal protection under the law, and equal opportunity for life, liberty and the pursuit of happiness, then we won’t NEED to sanction other governments in an attempt to move them toward democracy.
 It will happen organically.
 In the same interconnected world described earlier, other nations that are exposed to the freedom and justice of the United States will eventually demand the same.
 And the Vladimir Putins and Donald Trumps of this world will be limited in their influence and power.